 i-ndependent, i-nternational, i-lluminated, i-nspired

-I am currently IB Bio, HS MYP Chemistry and Physics teacher, MYP Coordinator (and HOD Science) at Canadian Academy, Kobe, Japan.
+I am currently Director of Learning (Curriculum, PD, workshops, assessmenty bits, accreditation & MYP Coordinator at Canadian Academy, Kobe, Japan.
+Until recently I was IB Bio, HS MYP Chemistry and Physics teacher, MYP Coordinator (and HOD Science).
 Before Japan, I was in Indonesia, as IB Biology, Science and Health teacher (and IB DP Coordinator) in Bandung International School.

 I am a cross-culture dad of two, surfer, reader, writer and give away my resources.
 I keep a second blog on reflections on education and my further studies here.

 This site serves as my students’ online textbook or main resource.

 The materials here are primarily for my own students, but feel free to use them in your own classes, within the limits of Creative Commons and these guidelines.
 All our presentation are here: Slideshare GuruStip.
 I encourage users of the site to donate to one of my chosen charities, through my Biology4Good project on JustGiving.

 If you spot errors or have any suggestions for resources, please get in touch through the comments feature.

 Please email me for more information [stephen AT i-biology.net].

 I do not accept requests for writing for free or for hosting ‘guest content’ or links on this site.